jeffhammond/blog/VibeMPI.md

 *Edited narrative based on the MUG Day 3 talk and audience Q&A*
 [Watch the original recording](https://www.youtube.com/watch?v=Hf2z2rmYFkI)

+AI edited this so it's not exactly my voice, but it's better than nothing, and I haven't had time to write a better version manually.

 ## What I wanted to learn

 The good news is that none of us are out of a job.
 If anything, working with coding agents has made my job much more interesting.